PranavPatil7/IrisSpecies/README.md

 - Finally we finishes the iris classification project.
 - We have built a Decision Tree Classifier which performs well with given features petal length and petal width and having the **Training accuracy of 99.11%** and **Testing accuracy of 100%**.

-### If you love my work, kindly give a Star to my repository.
-### Facing any issues, feel free to post your issues on my GitHub.
-### Thank you Everyone for seeing my work.